If we want to get the right answers, then we must ask the right questions. Here are a series of good questions to ask to help your relationship grow.

 44. What is one big purchase you would like to make this year?

 45. On a scale of 1-10, with a 1 being spending like we just won the lottery and a 10 being miserly saving, how do you believe your family manages money?

-47. What is one thing that you would like to do differently in regards to your finances this year?47.
-What financial lessons do you hope to pass on to your children?
-What are you currently doing to instill these lessons in your kids?
+47. What is one thing that you would like to do differently in regard to your finances this year?

 49. In what ways is your family currently honoring God with its finances, and how would you like to see your family grow in this area this year?

 50. Do you believe in the adage, “It is better to give than to receive?”
 Why or why not?

 51. Do you think finance is a current point of tension in our relationship?
 If so, what small steps could we take to reduce the tension?

 Grow Your Relationship by Parenting as a Team